 - necessary to preserve or protect the physical health of the person on whom it is performed; or

-- for sex reassignment as requested by the patient.
+- for medically advisable procedures as requested by the patient.

 - develop and administer a program of community education, prevention and outreach activities regarding the health risks and emotional trauma inflicted by the practice of female genital mutilation and informing the community of the criminal penalties for committing female genital mutilation.